originalajitest/MazeGame/README.md

 - The screen will also have medals shown, greyed out if not yet obtained and colorful if obtained.
 - They will be shown on the main screen numbered 1 to 6 with the number corresponding to the difficulty (1 being the easiest).
-- After completing each maze, the user will collect a medal at the end (easily see able), it will be a collectible and will add to their data.
-- The medals will be numbered randomly so that this can be linked to *Extra stretch goals*.
 - Then they will come back to the start by a teleport circle.
-- Once all maps are complete, the game will check based on the number of medals, another gate will appear to lead to the end credits/room.
+- Once all maps are complete, the game will push the user to the end credits.

 Stretch Goals:
 - To cover the map in black with only the start and the end being see-able as the user progresses, they will be able to